HL7/smart-app-launch/input/pages/app-launch.md

 For <span class="label label-primary">public apps</span>, authentication not required because a client with no secret cannot prove its identity when it issues a call.
-(The end-to-end system can still be secure because the client comes from a known, https protected endpoint specified and enforced by the redirect uri.)
+(The end-to-end system can still be secure because the client comes from a known, https-protected endpoint specified and enforced by the redirect uri.)
 For <span class="label label-primary">confidential apps</span>, authentication is required.
 Confidential clients SHOULD use [Asymmetric Authentication](client-confidential-asymmetric.html) if available, and